New skein invariants of links: Closed combinatorial formulae for the generalized invariants

-\begin{proof} Before proving the result, note the following equalities:
+\begin{proof} We will first show that if $H[R]$ satisfies properties (1) and (2) of Theorem~\ref{hofr} then $H[R]$ can be given by the formula (\ref{hr}).
+Before proving this, note the following equalities:

-In the case where both $L_1$ and $L_2$ are knots the above formuli follow directly from rules (R5) and (2) above.
-If at least one of $L_1$ and $L_2$ is a true link, then the formuli follow by doing independent skein processes on $L_1$ and $L_2$ for bringing them down to unlinked components, and then using the defining rules above.
+In the case where both $L_1$ and $L_2$ are knots the above formulae follow directly from rules (R5) and (2) above.
+If at least one of $L_1$ and $L_2$ is a true link, then the formulae follow by doing independent skein processes on $L_1$ and $L_2$ for bringing them down to unlinked components, and then using the defining rules above.

 Suppose now that a diagram of $L$ is given.
 The proof is by induction on $n$ and on the number, $u$, of crossing changes between distinct components required to change $L$ to $n$ unlinked knots.
 If $n=1$ there is nothing to prove.
 So assume the result true for $n-1$ components and $u-1$ crossing changes and prove it true for $n$ and $u$.